 There are currently more than 60,000 homeless people in shelters each night across the five boroughs.
-DHS currently tracks 291 shelters, of which 165 are Family with Children (FWC), 87 are adult, 26 are adult family, and 13 are safe haven.
+DHS has 291 shelters, of which 165 are Family with Children (FWC), 87 are adult, 26 are adult family, and 13 are safe haven.
 Of the FWC shelters, there are 89 tier IIs, 21 clusters, 53 hotels (a minority of which are commercial hotels), and 2 late arrivals.

 Shelter Capacity Management